 back to the United States and Springfield, MA saw

-Nicole Korrody as that year's title winner from
+decision of Texan Nicole Korrody as that year's title

 Marissa Castro from El Paso in her home state by

-Texas won the last Miss Teen U.S. Latina title before the pageant went on hiatus in 2009.
+Florida* won the first Miss Teen U.S. Latina title at the inaugural pageant in 2003.

 |COPYRIGHT ORGANIZACION MISS AMERICA LATINA, INC. ALL RIGHTS RESERVED.